gweltou/roadennou/README.md

 If you are interested in contributing to this dataset by providing your own data to improve breton open speech-to-text technologies, feel free to get in touch !

-## :microphone: Voice with Transcriptions « Mouezhioù »
+## :microphone: Voices with transcriptions « Mouezhioù »

 Each sub-directory contains segmented audio files, and the corresponding segment text is available in the `audio_text/metadata.tsv` file.